Practical atheism

-Practical atheism is the view that one should live their life with disregard towards a god.
-Practical atheism does not reject or accept claims about God.
-Practical atheism has an overlap with apatheism and pragmatic atheism.
-Apatheism sees the god question as irrelevant while practical atheism does not.
-Since practical atheism doesn't address the god claim one can be both a theist and a practical atheist.
+Practical atheism is the view that one should live life without concern about a god, without rejecting or accepting claims about god(s).
+Practical atheism has an overlap with apatheism, which sees the god question as of little interest: this is not necessarily true of practical atheism.
+Since practical atheism doesn't address the god claim, one can be both a theist and a practical atheist.

 Forms

 Philosopher Zofia Zdybicka lists four forms of practical atheism.